Put the pressure on—and get the grime off

 Taking your time will help ensure you end up with a quality result and that you stay safe while cleaning.
 If you rush, you could hurt yourself, damage your home, or just end up with a sub-par job that needs to be done again.

 There’s a reason your pressure washer comes with various nozzle tips—they handle different jobs.
-A wide nozzle—around 40 degrees—is excellent for general washing, and can be used on wood decks or your home’s siding.
-A more narrow, 25-degree nozzle, can tackle the grime on brick and concrete, while the nozzle with a 15-degree nozzle or less will dispense extremely high pressure, and should only be used to get rid of stains on metal.
+A wide nozzle is excellent for wood decks or your home’s siding.
+A more narrow nozzle can tackle the grime on brick and concrete.
+A 15-degree nozzle or less will dispense extremely high pressure and should only be used to get rid of stains on metal.
 Nozzle tips are universally color-coded to help you select the right one.

 You should always use the lowest degree you can get away with for the material and stain you’re cleaning.
 Apply cleaning solution from the ground up, and then rinse from the top down without letting the cleaning solution dry.